Azure/azure-quickstart-templates/301-subnet-driven-deployment/README.md

 ﻿# Subnet-driven test lab

-This template creates en environment with multiple subnets and the servers (one DC and two members) associated with.
+This template creates an environment with multiple subnets and the servers (one DC and two members) associated with.
 If the number of subnets varies, the servers are adjusted automatically.

 The purpose of this template is to illustrate: